Financial Literacy a Must for The Right Decision

 Innovations such as electronic payments are helping those who have been excluded from the system.
 Financial development is widely recognized as an important determinant of economic growth.

 Financial stability is also an integral component of customer protection.
 Customers are often penalized for minor violations in repayments, although they have limited redressal mechanisms to rectify deficiencies in service by banks, rendering the banker-customer relationship unequal.

 Literacy has empowered the common person and thus reduced the burden of protecting him/her from the elements of market failure from a regulatory perspective.
 They understand the details of the regulations and avoid any kind of mistake that can have adverse effects.

 Financial literacy has improved the integrity and quality of markets.
 It has provided individuals with basic tools for budgeting and helped them to acquire the discipline to save.
 It has ensured that they can enjoy a dignified life after retirement.
 It relates to personal finance, which enables individuals to take effective action to improve overall well-being and avoid distress in financial matters.

 Hence increased financial knowledge has enabled people to participate in financial markets.
 Numerous households have improved money-related proficiency and individuals, as well as households, have been observed to be inclined to possess a retirement plan and savings.

 Financial literacy plays a vital role in the efficient allocation of household savings and the ability of individuals to meet their financial goals.
 It has resulted in instability in the market and individuals’ financial conditions have improved.
 Conclusion Knowledge is crucial for financial decision-making.

-However, more capital infusion towards financial literacy workshops, seminars at schools, colleges, workplaces, and residential areas is required so as to boost its effectiveness and spread.
-Early financial education and increased financial literacy are imperative, and should be a first order concern for public policy and educators alike.
+However, more capital infusion towards financial literacy workshops and seminars at schools, colleges, workplaces, and residential areas is required so as to boost its effectiveness and spread.
+Early financial education and increased financial literacy are imperative and should be a first-order concern for public policy and educators alike.